United States of America

 In 2009, Congress passed the Federal Ocean Acidification Research and Monitoring Act (FOARAM) that led to the creation of NOAA Ocean Acidification Program (OAP); expanded nationwide research and monitoring, enabling regions to develop baseline knowledge and information sharing.

 In 2016, the three West Coast U.S. States of California, Oregon and Washington launched the OA Alliance, bringing together governments and non-government partners to share information and advance the creation of OA Action Plans.
+U.S. States and Tribal governments have been transforming climate-ocean policy ever since.

-In 2022, the US joined the International Alliance to Combat Ocean Acidification (OA Alliance), committing to create a National OA Action Plan and calling upon other national governments to take domestic OA Actions.
+In 2022, the U.S. joined the International Alliance to Combat Ocean Acidification (OA Alliance), committing to create a National OA Action Plan and calling upon other national governments to take domestic OA Actions.
 This has resulted in the creation of the National OA Action Planning Leadership Circle.

-Check out our projects and resources:
+EXPLORE our NATIONAL projects and resources:

 TURNING THE TIDE: BIDEN ADMINISTRATION LEADERSHIP ON OCEAN CLIMATE ACTION & RECOMMENDED NEXT STEP, 2024